mnylc/mnylc.github.io/_posts/jobs/2016-04-07-DIGITIZATION-AND-PRESERVATION-PROJECTS-MANAGER-COLUMBIA-UNIVERSITY.markdown

 layout: post
 title:  "Digitization and Preservation Projects Manager - Columbia University"
 date:   2016-04-07
-excerpt: "Digitization and Preservation Projects Manager (3 Year Temporary Position) Columbia University Libraries/Information Services

-Columbia University Libraries seek a Digitization and Preservation Projects Manager in the Preservation and Digital Conversion Division of the Libraries for a temporary three year appointment.
+excerpt: "Digitization and Preservation Projects Manager (3 Year Temporary Position) Columbia University Libraries/Information Services Columbia University Libraries seek a Digitization and Preservation Projects Manager in the Preservation and Digital Conversion Division of the Libraries for a temporary three year appointment.
+The Digitization and Preservation Projects Manager manages special projects, primarily larger..."

-The Digitization and Preservation Projects Manager manages special projects, primarily larger digitization projects carried by vendors, of published materials, archival collections, and audiovisual materials; also as appropriate, inventory projects and projects to improve the content of CLIO that are related to digitization efforts.
-The incumbent reports to the Director, Preservation and Digital Conversion Division.
-"
 tag: job
 ---